With Public Cloud injector families, you can either:

 You have two basic options for creating new VMs on the Create Cloud Injectors dialog box:

-- Generate virtual machine names automatically: If you choose this option, you can assign or change names later.
-You can also set the number of VMs you want to create, with 1 as the default.
+- Generate virtual machine names automatically: Choose this option to assign or change names later.
+You can also set the number of VMs you want to create, with

 - Enter the names of the new virtual machines: Choose this option if you want to provide names now.
 Enter the names in the provided box, separated by commas or white space.